codekansas/codekansas.github.io/_posts/2017-04-13-unsupervised-calcium-modeling.markdown

     progress: [....................................................................................................]

-Now that we've got a trained model, we can visualize what it thinks the calcium traces look like a) when there is a spike and b) when there isn't a spike.
-First, let's look at how well the model reconstructs the inputs it's given.
+Now that we've got a trained model, we can visualize how well the model reconstructs the data that we give it.

 ```python